Alicia de Larrocha: Life and career

 I don't believe there is a 'best' of anything in this life.
 I would say, though, that Granados was one of the great Spanish composers, and that, in my opinion, he was the only one that captured the real Romantic flavor.
 His style was aristocratic, elegant and poetic – completely different from Falla and Albéniz.
 To me, each of them is a different world.
 Falla was the one who really captured the spirit of the Gypsy music.
 And Albéniz, I think was more international than the others.
 Even though his music is Spanish in flavor, his style is completely Impressionistic.

 Less than five feet tall and with small hands for a pianist, spanning an interval of barely a tenth on the keyboard, in her younger years she was nonetheless able to tackle all the big concertos (all five by Beethoven, Liszt's No. 1, Brahms's No. 2, Rachmaninoff's Nos.
 2 and 3, both of Ravel's, and those of Prokofiev, Bartók, Bliss and Khachaturian, and many more), as well as the wide spans demanded by the music of Granados, Albéniz, and de Falla.
 She had a "long fifth finger" and a "wide stretch between thumb and index finger" which enhanced her technical ability.

 "She made her first recordings, of Chopin, at age nine, her feet not yet able to reach the pedals" and was considered a great interpreter of Chopin.

 As she grew older she began to play a different style of music; more Mozart and Beethoven were featured in her recitals and she became a regular guest at the "Mostly Mozart Festival" of the Lincoln Center for the Performing Arts in New York.
 In 2001, she was named Honorary Member of the Foundation for Iberian Music at The City University of New York.
 De Larrocha retired from public performance in October 2003, aged 80, following a 76-year career.

+She has performed with several major orchestras and conductors, including Kurt Masur, Zubin Mehta, Riccardo Muti, Charles Dutoit, Colin Davis, Rafael Kubelik, André Previn, Georg Solti, Seiji Ozawa, Bernard Haitink, Wolfgang Sawallisch, Eugen Jochum, Claudio Abbado and Simon Rattle.

 Alicia de Larrocha died on 25 September 2009 in Quiron Hospital, Barcelona, aged 86.
 She had been in declining health since breaking her hip five years previously.
 Her husband, the pianist Juan Torra, with whom she had two children, had died in 1982.

 List of awards and nominations

 De Larrocha won several individual awards throughout her lifetime.
 Her extended discography has been recognized with fourteen Grammy nominations (1967, 1971, 1974, 1975 (x2), 1977 (x2), 1982 (x2), 1984, 1988, 1990, 1991, 1992), of which she won four.
-She received honorary degrees from universities in Michigan, Middlebury College, Vermont, and Carnegie Mellon.
+She received honorary degrees from the University of Michigan, Middlebury College, and Carnegie Mellon.

 A crater on the planet Mercury has been named in her honor.